TritonDataCenter/rfd/rfd/0097/README.md

 not on the scene.
 This just adds another unnecessary cost for using VLANs.

-Most of the time this comes from us enabling the poll capability.
-For example, see the following stack trace:
+DLS bypass is enabled as part of IP enabling the poll capability on the data link that it has.
+This poll capability is only noted by the kernel for a device, if has a fully classified ring.
+When the ip kernel module enables polling, dls bypass is enable through the following stack:

 ```
 mac`mac_soft_ring_dls_bypass()